-Containers are increasingly becoming the preferred way to package, deploy, and manage cloud applications and Microsoft Azure offers many options to work with containers.
+Containers are increasingly becoming the preferred way to package, deploy, and manage cloud applications, and Microsoft Azure offers many options for working with containers.
 For example, you can use the Azure Container Registry to store and manage your private container images.
 Azure Container Instances or Azure App Services can be used to run isolated containers.
 Azure Kubernetes Service is a great option for more complex scenarios in which full container orchestration, automatic scaling, and service discovery are required.
-The problem is, Kubernetes is extremely difficult to use.
+The problem is that Kubernetes is extremely difficult to use.

 Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.
 Common uses of Azure Container Apps include: